spieswl/spieswl.github.io/_features/projects/x-magic-eraser-computer-vision.md

 tags:               [Python, OpenCV, Computer Vision]

 specifics:
-    featured:       false
+    career:         false
+    project:        true
     images:         "magic-eraser-cv"

-published:          true
+published:          false
+deadhead:           false
 ---

 As part of our first Computer Vision course at Northwestern, a [fellow colleague, Lauren Hutson](https://github.com/laurenhut/) and I teamed up to create a "Smart" eraser program using **[Python](https://www.python.org/)** and Python bindings in **[OpenCV](https://opencv.org/)**.
 Our program works by using some simple image processing techniques on each frame of a sampled video feed.
 For each frame, we identified red foreground handwriting against a background texture of printed words, erase the foreground handwriting based on the position of an 'eraser' cursor (_in this case, a marker held near the top of the frame_), and synthesize a new texture for the erased regions that blends in with the background paper.

 The "Smart" eraser program we developed operates on an AVI-format video file, using `OpenCV` video file parsing functionality as seen here: